Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 When redeploying a web application that has Contrast agent running, you may run into an error that says "Files in use" error on `ContrastProfiler-32.dll` or `ConrastProfiler-64.dll`.

 This happens because the agent dll files are locked by .NET and cannot be overwritten while the application is still running.
-To unload them you can either stop the site or change the `COR_ENABLE_PROFILING` setting to `0` in the portal and save.
-Reset it back to `1` after redeploying the application.
+The dll files need to be unloaded before publishing.
+To unload them, stop the site, publish and then start the site back up.
+Alternately you can change the `COR_ENABLE_PROFILING` setting to `0` in the portal, publish and then change the setting back to `1`.